Rideshare Accident Frequently Asked Questions

 Do Uber and Lyft Drivers Get Extra Training?

 Drivers for neither of these companies receive special training, but they must meet certain requirements prior to starting their jobs.
 For both companies, drivers must be at least 21 years of age, have a valid U.S. driver’s license, and have at least one year of experience driving.
-If you believe you were involved in a minor car accident where an Uber or Lyft driver did not meet these requirements, look to a car accident lawyer in Newport Beach to look into the rideshare incident.
+If you believe you were involved in a minor car accident where an Uber or Lyft driver did not meet these requirements, look to a car accident lawyer to look into the rideshare incident.

 Do Uber and Lyft Drivers Carry Insurance?

 Yes, drivers for both Lyft and Uber carry insurance.
 In addition to drivers having their own auto insurance policies, Uber and Lyft also provide liability coverage that can kick in when ridesharing accidents happen.
 However, there are differences in how much compensation would be paid to victims, depending on when the driver turned on their app, actually picked up a passenger, and other factors.
-Therefore, if involved in such an accident, you should consult with Newport Beach auto-collision lawyers, who have experience handling Uber and Lyft cases.

 What if the Uber or Lyft Driver Caused the Accident?